City Status Investigation

 This investigation is not a decision already made - it is a conversation with our community.

-Council is seeking feedback from residents and ratepayers on two questions:
+Council is seeking feedback from residents and ratepayers, via a community survey, on two questions:

 • Should the Shire of Harvey seek reclassification to city status?